 UPDATE: Since a lot of pressure cookers don’t have two pressure settings (should have read my buying guide ; ) I have included a note in the article and sample recipe on how to execute this technique in these kinds pressure and multi cookers.

 The literal translation of Arrabiata is Angry but that what Italians call something hot and spicy like this pasta!Cooked in the sauce, and not just coated with it, the pasta changes color and promises to be flavorful, spicy – and also al dente!
 Here is the recipe and “secret formula” to always get perfectly cooked pasta from your pressure cooker.

-Since the cooking time for each brand, and shape, of pasta vary always refer to the pasta package to determine the correct cooking time.
-Then, cut that time in half to determine the LOW Pressure cooking time.
-If the pasta would normally 12-13 minutes it should be pressure cooked on LOW for 6, 10-11 minutes pressure cook for 5, and 8-9 minutes should be pressure cooked for 4.
+Since the cooking time for each brand, and shape, of pasta, vary always refer to the pasta package to determine the correct cooking time.
+Then, cut that time in half to determine the LOW pressure cooking time.
+If the pasta would normally need 12-13 minutes cooking time, it should be pressure cooked at LOW pressure for 6, 10-11 minutes pressure cook for 5, and 8-9 minutes should be pressure cooked for 4.
 If the pasta needs 7 minutes or less to cook using the traditional method, the shape is not a good candidate to pressure cook.
-This timing formula also works on specialty grain, and gluten-free pastas.
+This timing formula also works on specialty grain and gluten-free pasta.

-In Italy, the cooking time of pasta is almost always in the front, but in other countries the cooking time could be written on the side or back. of the package or box.
+In Italy the cooking time of pasta is almost always printed on the front of the package – Italians take this number seriously- but in other countries, the cooking time could be written on the side or back of the package or box.